Skin-walker

-In Navajo culture, a skin-walker (yee naaldlooshii) is a type of harmful witch who has the ability to turn into, possess, or disguise themselves as an animal.
+In Navajo culture, a skin-walker (yee naaldlooshii) or skinwalker is a type of harmful witch who has the ability to turn into, possess, or disguise themselves as an animal.
 The term is never used for healers.

-The yee naaldlooshii, translating to "by means of it, it goes on all fours", is one of several types of skin-walkers within Navajo beliefs.
+The term yee naaldlooshii, translating to "by means of it, it goes on all fours", is one of several types of skin-walkers within Navajo beliefs.
 These witches are seen as the antithesis of Navajo values, performing malevolent ceremonies and using manipulative magic in stark contrast to the beneficial works of medicine people.

 The legend of skin-walkers is deeply embedded in Navajo tradition and rarely discussed with outsiders.
 This reticence is partly due to cultural taboos and the lack of contextual understanding by non-Navajos.
 Stories often depict skin-walkers using their powers for evil, and they are considered a source of fear and mystery within Navajo communities.
 Traditional accounts describe them as powerful sorcerers who, after engaging in various nefarious acts, gain the ability to transform into animals at will.